R3Conclave/conclave-core-sdk/docs/docs/dcap.md

 2. Azure DCAP client
 3. Conclave-Azure bundled client

-To avoid conflicts between DCAP client plugins, you need to uninstall the plugins that you don't require.
+To avoid conflicts between DCAP client plugins, you must uninstall the plugins that you don't require.

 ### Intel DCAP Client